-The applicant receives written notification if the organisation is not approved for funding.
-Detailed feedback is only given to shortlisted proposals (project check) -where possible.
-As part of the grievance process you have an opportunity to seek clarification from Hivos Southeast Asia.
+You will receive written notification or email if your organisation has not been approved for funding.
+As part of the grievance process you have an opportunity to seek clarification from Oxfam in Laos.
 Often, this feedback process can assist an unsuccessful applicant to identify weaknesses in their application, to re-think their proposal and possibly to re-apply for the next call for proposals.